yungyuc/nsdhw_23au/project/Sheng08/README.md

 * `OOBInterface` class:
     - `oob_interface = OOBInterface()`: Initializes the interface.
     - `oob_interface.loadMeshData(obj_file_path)`: Loads the mesh data into the interface.
     - `oob_interface.extractOBB()`: Extracts the oriented bounding box for the provided mesh data and returns 8 corner vertices of OBB.
-    - `oob_interface.displayInteractiveView(show_original_mesh=True, display_obb=True)`: Visualizes and interacts with the mesh and OBB.
-The user can specify whether to show the original mesh and/or the OBB.
+    - `oob_interface.displayInteractiveView(show_original_mesh=True, display_obb=True)`:
+      Visualizes and interacts with the mesh and OBB.
+The user can specify whether toshow the original mesh and/or the OBB.

 ## Engineering Infrastructure